-A few months ago, I was having a twitter session with John, Jennifer and Tamar about scones.
+A few months ago, I was having a twitter session with John, Jennifer, and Tamar about scones.
 Everyone was eager to make scones together, sort of a virtual bake-off.
-Unfortunately, I was not able to play along for a couple reason: 1) I thought it would be too time consuming and 2) life over-took me once again.
+Unfortunately, I was not able to play along for a couple reason: 1) I thought it would be too time-consuming and 2) life over-took me once again.
 Ever since I have had scones on my mind and have been tossing around different versions to make.
 The big question was, sweet or savory?
 I opted to go the sweet route and bake up a batch of these pumpkin pecan scones with maple glaze.
 These scones are perfect for fall and getting all comfy.

 Back in October, I had some free time one morning and decided to tackle the scone challenge.
 I ran to the store, picked up some good Irish butter, some flour, pecans and pumpkin.
 Then I made a cup of coffee, turned on a little music and began.
 I wanted a scone that would be sweet, but not overly sweet as well I wanted it to smell of autumn; a little nutty, a bit spicy and comforting.
 Pumpkin and pecans would be perfect.

-Most of the recipes I found, had me mixing the dough by hand as well asked for cake flour in addition to ap flour.
+Most of the recipes I found, had me mixing the dough by hand as well asked for cake flour in addition to all purpose flour.
 I wanted the recipe to be simple, so I started with only ap flour.
 As well I used a food processor; I don’t like sticky hands.
 The dough came together really nicely, it was light and very flavorful; very easy to work with.
-One of the reasons I was so hesitiate on baking scones was the rolling of the dough into a square and then cutting.
+One of the reasons I was so hesitant about baking scones was the rolling of the dough into a square and then cutting.
 Why?
 I don’t know but I was.
-Instead I rolled the dough into a circle and cut it like a pie.
+Instead, I rolled the dough into a circle and cut it like a pie.
 Easy.
 I was so excited at this point, that I started a list of all the different flavors I wanted to start making.

 The smell of pumpkin and cardamon, mixed perfectly with the pecans and butter while they were baking.
 Even though the scones were stand-up on their own, I decided after a couple bites, to make a sweet maple glaze.
 This was the perfect final touch, while drizzled over the tops of the scones while they are still warm.
 Not only would this recipe make for a perfectly light breakfast, but, it went well with a nice cup of hot chai tea as an afternoon snack.